AlfieLumley/odin-recipes/README.md

 Now, it's time for me to learn the basics of CSS so I can begin improving the layout of the site and make it look more appealing

+14/4/2023 15:41
+Updated the site to make the text easier to read and the steps easier to follow for the lasagna recipe.
+I realised that I had made coded the ordered and unordered list for the ingredients and steps incorrectly.
+I pasted the text into the list and I didnt add the individual <li> and </li> tags for each item.
+This has now been updated and the lists are now clear and easy to read as well as looking much better.